 Parent-teacher conferences will be held in October and February.
 To accommodate you, the school will provide you with the opportunity to conference with your child(s) teacher.
 The platform of this process is a digital sign up with a "first come first serve" concept.
-The office will continue to strive to meet parents request appropriately.
+The office will continue to strive to meet parents' requests appropriately.
 Conferences with teachers, at any other time, are possible by calling the school office and making arrangements with one or more teachers as needed.
 We appreciate your cooperation!

-PARENTAL RIGHTS IN REGARD TO REVIEW OF DIRECTORY INFORMATION OF STUDENTS ATTENDING THE FORT CALHOUN COMMUNITY SCHOOLS - 5017
+PARENTAL RIGHTS IN REGARD TO REVIEW OF DIRECTORY

+INFORMATION OF STUDENTS ATTENDING THE FORT CALHOUN COMMUNITY SCHOOLS - Also refer to Board policy 5017